 Content marketing is a powerful growth influencer that fills your sales funnels with qualified leads.
-Software-as-a-Service (SaaS) content strategy differs slightly from Non-SaaS industries’ marketing as you sell technology and service.
+Software-as-a-Service (SaaS) content strategy differs slightly from Non-SaaS industries’ marketing as you sell technology and services.
 Marketing is responsible for selling the product and the quality service behind it.

 SaaS buyers research products through digital channels (your website, blog articles, third-party review sites, social media, and more), making SEO essential to effective marketing.

 Let’s look at some numbers as to why SaaS content marketing is important.

 With this in mind, we will show you how to develop a SaaS content funnel/marketing strategy to help you stand out from your competitors and drive results your stakeholders and prospects can only applaud.

 SaaS content marketers can better understand their audience at different stages of the funnel:

 Image credit: marketermilk, SaaS content marketing: From 0 to 500k visitors a month

 SaaS content strategy starts with understanding the content lifecycle.

 Problem aware> Solution aware> Product aware> Most aware

 And within the content cycle, specific metrics include Awareness, Acquisition, Activation, Retention, and Referral (AAARR).
 These metrics are a set of KPIs you can use to evaluate your progress.